williamthom-as/williamthom-as.github.io/docs/_posts/2022-05-09-common-tagging-strategies.markdown

 ## Summary

 Above are just a few simple examples of how to start thinking about your cloud tagging ventures.
 Like all things, the more effort you put into it, the better the opportunities for reporting and cost savings you will have later.
+In the future, we will discuss things like compliance.